T-Pitkanen/gowalafarms-nextjs-exam/tiia_pitkanen_raport.md

-# Exam Project - Tiia Pitkänen
+# Gowala Farms - Tiia Pitkänen - WebH123-1

+**Gowala Farms – A family-run farm in Australia**

 Gowala Farms' website serves as a functional prototype designed primarily for mobile devices.
 It includes features such as an API and backoffice for managing partners, employees, subscribers, articles, products, FAQs, orders, services, and contacts.